Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 The path was well-arranged, although not too comfortable.
 The descent was well signposted, and it wasn’t difficult at all.

 As we walked, we saw the blue railway train going and returning from Núria several times.
-We also saw several waterfalls along the way, being the Cua de Cavall the most famous one.
+We also saw several waterfalls along the way, the most famous being the Cua de Cavall.

 Cua de Cavall waterfall